grofit/halp-i-want-to-learn-how-to-code/thinking/functions.md

 So this bit here is saying:

+- I am declaring a `function`
-- We want to return an `int` value
+- We want it to return an `int` value
 - The name of the function is `Add`
 - The first argument is an `int` named `a`
 - The second argument is an `int` named `b`